 Build brand awareness

-Text ads are especially effective for those who want to build brand awareness.
-If your business is new to LinkedIn, text ads can help you build more of a following on the platform.
+Especially if your business is new to LinkedIn, text ads can help you gain visibility and build more of a following on the platform.

 Reach the right audience